DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 The heading for each section is ‘Applications to [organisation]’.

+In each section, we show different tables depending on whether the organisation is a training provider or an accredited body.

-If the organisation the user belongs to is a training provider, the section includes tables for:
+If the organisation is a training provider, the section includes tables for:

 - applications by location - if the training provider has courses at more than one location
 - applications by accredited body

 Locations and accredited bodies are ordered alphabetically.

-If the organisation the user belongs to is an accredited body, the section includes a table for applications by training provider.
+If the organisation is an accredited body, the section includes a table for applications by training provider.
 This can be toggled to show locations if at least one training provider in the table has more than one location.

-If an accredited body ratifies its own courses, we show it at the top of the table of training providers.

 Training providers and their locations are ordered alphabetically.

+If the organisation is both an accredited body and a training provider, we consider it to be an accredited body when deciding what table to show.
+We list the organisation at the top of the table of training providers.

 Each table only shows data for the current recruitment cycle.
 If there are no applications, the table is still displayed but shows zeroes.